TheBestBart/weather_forecast_for_Asgard/README.md

 ### `/weather-forecast/mushroom-info` - POST

-it gets array of weather data for 7 days called `weekWeather` and return object of information of mushroom for this week
+it gets array of weather data for 7 days called `weekWeather` and return object of information of mushroom for this week: <br />

-statusText: Information of chance of finding mushroom as string, this is needed to show it in browser
+`statusText`: Information of chance of finding mushroom as string, this is needed to show it in browser <br />
-theBestDayToMushroomPiking: Information about the best day to finding mushrooms in string,
+`theBestDayToMushroomPiking`: Information about the best day to finding mushrooms in string, <br />
-percent: Information of chance of finding mushroom in percent as string,
+`percent`: Information of chance of finding mushroom in percent as string, <br />